CodeurSahil/ChatDOCX-pdf_rag/back-end/README.md

 # 🧩 **ChatDOCX Backend Guide**

-> The backend handles file uploads, RAG processing, and API endpoints for user interaction.
+> The backend handles file uploads, advanced RAG processing with Query Translation and RAG Fusion, and API endpoints for user interaction.

-The ChatDOCX backend is a Flask-based API that processes documents, manages vector storage, and provides intelligent chat responses using RAG (Retrieval-Augmented Generation) technology.
+The ChatDOCX backend is a Flask-based API that processes documents, manages vector storage, and provides intelligent chat responses using advanced RAG (Retrieval-Augmented Generation) technology with **Query Translation** and **RAG Fusion** capabilities.

 ## 🏗️ **Core Architecture**